Board of Directors

-In 2007, he organized the first annual PMP Cancer Walk to raise money for PMP research and education in Suburban Philadelphia, PA, after his lifelong friend Dutch Culbertson lost his courageous battle to PMP.
+In 2007, he organized the first annual appendix cancer walk to raise money for AC/PMP research and education in Philadelphia, PA, after his lifelong friend Dutch Culbertson passed away from pseudomyxoma peritonei (PMP).

-Mr. Carroll resides in Springfield, PA with his wife Patty and two daughters.
+Mr. Carroll resides in Springfield, PA with his wife and two daughters.

-In 2004, Ms. Culbertson’s husband, Dutch, was diagnosed with PMP.
+In 2004, Ms. Culbertson’s husband, Dutch, was diagnosed with pseudomyxoma peritonei (PMP).
 From the time that Dutch was diagnosed, she maintained an optimistic attitude, investing her energy in researching possible treatment options and taking any action possible to help her husband fight his disease.

 Following Dutch’s death in 2006, she has continued her advocacy, remaining optimistic and aggressive in searching for information regarding the treatment of PMP.
-In 2007, she organized the first annual PMP Cancer Walk held on Father’s Day in the suburbs of Philadelphia in honor of Dutch.
-The walk raises funds for PMP research and is dedicated to creating awareness for the early detection, treatment, and eventual cure of PMP.
+In 2007, she organized the first annual appendix cancer walk held on Father’s Day in the suburbs of Philadelphia in honor of Dutch.
+The walk raises funds for AC/PMP research and is dedicated to creating awareness.
 Ms. Culbertson has also joined forces with the grassroots organization Livestrong Army.